frasersgroup/catalyst/package/src/components/ActionMenu/ActionMenu.md

     console.log("Filter by file");
   }
 }, {
-  label: "Publish",
+  label: "Publish…",
   confirmTitle: "Publish 32 products",
   confirmMessage: "Are you sure you want to publish 32 products to your storefront?",
   onClick: () => {
     console.log("Published 32 products");
   }
 }, {
-  label: "Make Visible",
+  label: "Make visible…",
   confirmTitle: "Make 32 products visible",
   confirmMessage: "Are you sure you want to make 32 products visible to customers?",
   onClick: () => {
     console.log("Made 32 products visible");
   }
 }, {
-  label: "Make Hidden",
+  label: "Make hidden…",
   confirmTitle: "Make 32 products hidden",
   confirmMessage: "Are you sure you want to make 32 products hidden from customers?",
   onClick: () => {
     console.log("Made 32 products hidden");
   }
 }, {
-  label: "Duplicate",
+  label: "Duplicate…",
   confirmTitle: "Duplicate 32 products",
   confirmMessage: "Are you sure you want to duplicate 32 products?",
   onClick: () => {
     console.log("Duplicated 32 products");
   }
 }, {
-  label: "Archive",
+  label: "Archive…",
   confirmTitle: "Archive 32 products",
   confirmMessage: "Are you sure you want to archive 32 products?
 This will hide them from both admins and customers.",
   onClick: () => {